inderjot/gengo_api_docs/content/v2/jobs.md

         'jobs': {
             'job_1': {
                 'type': 'text', # REQUIRED.
 Type to translate, you'll probably always put 'text' here.
-                'slug': 'Single :: English to Japanese', # REQUIRED.
+                'slug': 'Single :: English to Japanese', # OPTIONAL.
 Title of job.
 For internally storing, can be generic.
                 'body_src': 'Testing Gengo API library calls.', # REQUIRED.
 The text you're translating.
                 'lc_src': 'en', # REQUIRED.
 The code for the language you are translating *from* 'lc_tgt': 'ja', # REQUIRED.
 The code for the language you are translating *into*